travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2019-08-05

+🛑  Input field `PaymentCardInput.cardType` changed type from `PaymentCardType!` to `String`

+🛑  Input field `ActiveFilterInput.codes` changed type from `[ID!]` to `[ID!]!`

+✅  Input field `PaymentCardInput.cardType` description changed from `Indicates the supported card type, the supported card for this option is shown in Quote step.` to `Indicates the supported card type, the supported card for this option is shown in Quote step.
+@deprecated(reason: "deprecated from 2019-07-31.
+Please, use type")`

+✅  Input field `type` was added to input object type `PaymentCardInput`

+✅  Field `AlertConfiguration.groupBy` description changed from `Group by traffic and calculate its parameters separately ` to `Group by traffic and calculate its parameters separately`

+✅  Field `comercialType` was added to object type `AlertConfiguration`

+✅  Field `macroPermissions` was added to object type `ProductData`

+✅  Type `Permission` was added

+✅  Type `MacroPermissionData` was added

+✅  Type `MacroPermission` was added

+✅  Type `MacroPermissionEdge` was added

+✅  Type `MacroPermissionsConnection` was added

 ## 2019-07-31
 🛑  Input field `PaymentCardInput.cardType` changed type from `String!` to `PaymentCardType!`